Offerings

 Then Jacob spoke to us about the idea of respect, the essence of which is to look again (re-spectate).
 Keep looking, he said, to really see and understand.
 Understand: what I stand upon, what I stand for.
 It’s another word I had not thought about in such a literal way, but it’s important.
 We need to “make up our mind” he said, but isn’t making something up a form of fantasizing?
 I love how the borders begin to blur.

 The Chumash stories are metaphorical and enigmatic.
 “Our Samala language is like the flower of this earth,” said the beloved Santa Ynez Chumash ancestor Maria Solares (1842-1923).
 This prompted thoughts about how words and ideas spread seed and grow, and sometimes bloom in beauty.
-The term “Flower Power” entered my mind, perhaps some silly residue of my 1960s youth, but language, in its various forms, does indeed hold power.
+The term “Flower Power” entered my mind, perhaps some silly residue of my 1960s youth, but language, in its various forms, can indeed flower, and it certainly has power.

-Jacob described his feeling about plants, and his ongoing interaction with them.
+Jacob described his feelings about plants, based on his very real, day-to-day interaction with them.
 “As a farmer,” he said, “I feel that my dependence on plants is a form of humility that makes me tend to them differently.
 I listen more.”

-And he talked about connectedness, the interrelationship of all beings.
-Our task is to observe the ways of the world so we can be useful to future generations.
+And he talked about connectedness, the interrelationship of all beings, including plants.
+Our task, he said, is to observe the ways of the world so we can be useful to future generations.

 J said, You don’t believe in God?
 And I said,